v2sCollections/City-of-Dreams/README.md

 ### Loot

-- You can tweak some of the interaction and loot marker visibility behavior.
+- You can tweak some of the interaction and loot marker visibility behaviour.
 - Adds additional loot markers on looting containers that show which types of loot are in it.
 </details>